UnityBaseJS/unitybase.info/source/docs/design.md

 ## Mixins
 Obviously, the entities have a number of common _behavior_.
 For example, "Employee" and "Staff" should be able to be saved in DB, desirably to consider the history of the changes such as employee's surname and the period of appointment, both entities are advisable not to be deleted directly, only marked for deleting.
 Also the system administrator has to know the history of performing the operations with entities - who, when, where from and what exactly modified/deleted/added.

-In UnityBase implementation of the methods which are common for many entities is реализация методов, общих для множества сущностей вынесена в **[Миксины](https://en.wikipedia.org/wiki/Mixin)**. Например, миксин "mStorage" добавляет к любой сущности публичные методы:
+In UnityBase implementation of the methods which are common for many entities are placed into **[Mixins](https://en.wikipedia.org/wiki/Mixin)**.
+For example, mixin "mStorage" will add to entity such methods:
- - `select` - загрузить из БД
+ - `select` - load instances from DB
- - `insert` - сохранить в  БД
+ - `insert` - save instance to DB
- - `update` - обновить значение атрибутов в БД
+ - `update` - update values of instance attributes into DB
- - `delete` - удалить экземпляр из БД
+ - `delete` - delete instancefrom DB
- - `addNew` - создать новый экземпляр со значениями по умолчанию
+ - `addNew` -create a new instance with default values

 {% note info %}